greenelab/phenoplier/README.md

 The `-v` parameter allows to specify a local directory (`/tmp/phenoplier_data`) where the data will be downloaded to.
 If you want to generate the figures and tables for the manuscript, you need to clone the PhenoPLIER manuscript repo and pass it with `-v [PATH_TO_MANUSCRIPT_REPO]:/opt/phenoplier_manuscript`.

-You can run notebooks from the command line:
+You can run notebooks from the command line, for example:

 ```bash
 docker run \